-- (1) Represents one-time contributions made by the Corporation to DPSP for Todd Sheppelman, David Smith and David Ellacott and to 401K plans for Paer Malmhagen and Stuart Greidanus, matching NEO's contributions made in July 2020.
-In connection with the COVID-19 pandemic the Corporation has suspended the program and no additional contributions to DPSP/401K plans have been made. - (2) Salaries of all NEOs, other than David Ellacott's, are set out in their corresponding employment agreements in U.S. dollars and are converted into in Canadian dollars for this summary compensation table using the daily exchange rate of 1.2394 as reported by Bank of Canada for July 30, 2021. - (3) The Accumulated value at start of year for Messrs.
+(1) Represents contributions made by the Corporation to DPSP for Todd Sheppelman, David Smith and David Ellacott and to 401K plans for Paer Malmhagen and Stuart Greidanus, matching NEO's contributions made in Last Financial Year.
+Excludes value of SERP contributions.
+In the Last Financial Year Mr. Sheppelman's SERP contributions were \$3,267 in the aggregate.
+No other NEO has accumulated any amount under SERP.

+- (2) Salaries of all NEOs, other than David Ellacott's, are set out in their corresponding employment agreements in U.S. dollars and are converted into in Canadian dollars for this summary compensation table using the daily exchange rate of 1.2886 as reported by Bank of Canada for June 30, 2022. - (3) The accumulated value at start of year for Messrs.
 Sheppelman, Smith and Ellacott represents solely the total contributions made by the Corporation to their respective DPSP plans.
 Messrs.
-Sheppelman, Smith and Ellacott do not have US 401K Plans.
+Sheppelman, Smith and Ellacott do not have US 401K Plans. - (4) Mr. Malmhagen resigned as the Corporation's Chief Operating Officer on April 29, 2022, Mr. Sheppelman ceased serving the Corporation's Chief Executive Officer effective August 16, 2022 and Mr. Greidanus ceased acting as the Corporation's Chief Commercial Officer effective September 19, 2022.